 Early in his art career, Monet experienced a great deal of difficulty in selling his work.
 As mentioned before, his father was not supportive of his chosen profession nor his relationship (he was living with his future wife, Camille Doncieux, out of wedlock), and he had to make his own way.
 Even his benefactor aunt, Madame Lecadre, had cut him off.
 In 1868, Monet, Camille, and their newborn son, Jean, were living in poverty in Paris and many of Monet’s paintings were seized by creditors.
 This fact, plus his extreme frustration with the French art establishment, drove the artist to jump from a bridge into the Seine to drown.
-Thankfully, he survived and thought of himself as foolish for the attempt.
+Thankfully, the french painter survived and thought of himself as foolish for the attempt.
 The following day, Monet wrote a letter to friend and fellow artist, Fraderic Bazille, that included a brief account of this episode.
 The artist wrote, “I was so upset yesterday that I was stupid enough to hurl myself into the water.
 Fortunately, no harm was done.”

 His favorite model was his first wife, Camille.